Thumper project

 The red rectangle is a stop block which stops the roll pin when the rod is drawn up for naturals.
 For sharps, the rod is rotated so that the roll pin misses the block -- and stops against the upper guide.

-Double pad: 3/4" dia, medium-firm leather with Steinway punchings.
+Double pad: medium-firm leather with Steinway punchings.
 The double-pad delivers a dead blow (no rebound).

 Notice the roll-pin (arrow) is under the stop block in the left picture, while in the right picture the rod has been rotated so that the roll pin misses the stop block.